Liberty's Wine and Wedding Destination

 Their dream of turning the property into a vineyard began over 15 years ago, when the first vines were planted.
 Through hard work and dedication, their dream has come to fruition, culminating in renovation of the Administration Building, the southernmost and oldest structure on the property.
 The initial renovation involves the basement and first floor of the Administration building.
 The basement is being converted into the wine processing facility for the vineyard.
 The first floor will be the event and business hub of the winery.
-In addition to three dining rooms, the first floor also contains a wine tasting bar, a deli/ice cream shop, and a library.
+In addition to three dining rooms, the first floor also contains a wine tasting bar and a library.

 Art created by local artists are displayed on the walls of our building.
 Dr. and Mrs. Bean believe it is important to work with local artists to allow them a place to show their abilities to the community.
 We appreciate the efforts of the artists and their contributions to the beauty of our historic buildings.